box/kube-applier/README.md

 **Required:**

 - `REPO_PATH` - (string) Absolute path to the directory containing configuration files to be applied.
 It must be a Git repository or a path within one.
-Level 1 subdirs of this directory represent kubernetes namespaces.

 **Optional:**